Blosc/bcolz/ANNOUNCE.rst

 This is a maintenance release that brings quite a lot of improvements.
 Here are the highlights:

+- Zstd is a supported codec now.
+Fixes #331.

 - C-Blosc updated to 1.11.2.